kopia/kopia/site/content/docs/Getting started/_index.md

 ## Connecting To Repository

-To connect to a repository that already, simply use `kopia repository connect` instead of `kopia repository create`.
+To connect to an existing repository, simply use `kopia repository connect` instead of `kopia repository create`.
 You can connect as many computers as you like to any repository, even simultaneously.

 For example: